Laura Facey

-Laura Facey CD (born 31 May 1954) is a Jamaican contemporary artist.
+Laura Facey (born 31 May 1954) is a Jamaican contemporary artist.
 She is best known for the monumental sculpture Redemption Song (2003), which serves as Jamaica's national monument to the Emancipation from Slavery.

 Biography

-Laura Facey was born in Kingston, Jamaica, to the Jamaican businessman Maurice Facey, OJ, who was also the founding Chairman of the National Gallery of Jamaica, and his spouse, book publisher Valerie Facey.
+Laura Facey was born in Kingston, Jamaica, to the Jamaican businessman Maurice Facey who was also the founding Chairman of the National Gallery of Jamaica, and his spouse, book publisher Valerie Facey.
 Her father funded the National Gallery and also was committed to contributing to Jamaica through nation-building and the architecture of the New Kingston district.
 His death was deeply felt within the community of the National Gallery of Jamaica due to his leadership and support of his wife who went on to contribute to her country in her own ways.
 Laura Facey's now widowed mother is extremely dedicated to 'preserving Jamaica's heritage by mean of books,' and other contributions to architecture.
 Specifically Valerie Facey founded the Mill Press, which has 'produced memorable, award-winning books' about Jamaican art, poetry, biography, cuisine, history, and so much more.
 Laura Facey's family continues to instill the importance of representing their home country and giving a voice to the unheard, which is a central theme within Laura Faceys artwork.

 Laura Facey was trained at the West Surrey College of Art & Design, Farnham, England, and the Jamaica School of Art in Kingston, Jamaica (now: the Edna Manley College of the Visual and Performing Arts) where she obtained a diploma in Sculpture in 1975.

-Laura Facey lives in the hills of St Ann, Jamaica, where she combines her artwork with organic farming and community development work.
+Laura Facey lives in the hills of Saint Ann, Jamaica, where she combines her artwork with organic farming and community development work.
 In 2014, she received the Order of Distinction, Commander Class (CD), one of Jamaica's national honours.